logan-robbins/quadracode/README.md

 - `AGENT_REGISTRY_URL` — FastAPI registry endpoint
 - `REDIS_HOST`, `REDIS_PORT` — Redis connection
 - `SHARED_PATH` — shared volume for MCP transport
+- `QUADRACODE_LOCAL_DEV_MODE` — when `1`, treat the host as local dev: `langgraph dev` runs without a custom checkpointer and `SHARED_PATH` is resolved to a writable host directory; containers set this to `0` so runtime services use persistent checkpointing.

 ### Diagnostics & Logging
 - `QUADRACODE_LOG_LEVEL` — root log level for all runtimes (default `INFO`)